YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * For information on loading with an M "percent utility," refer to the `%GI section of the "M Utility Routines" chapter in the Programmer's Guide <../ProgrammersGuide/utility.html#gi-util>`_.
 LOAD is typically faster, but the %GI utility can be customized.

 * Press <CTRL-C> to produce a status message from LOAD.
 Entering <CTRL-C> twice in quick succession stops LOAD.
-A LOAD that is manually stopped or stops because of an internal error is incomplete and may lack application level integrity, but will not adversely affect the database structure unless terminated with a kill -9.
+A LOAD that is manually stopped or stops because of an internal error is incomplete and may lack application level integrity, but will not adversely affect the database structure unless terminated with a :code:`kill -9`.

 .. note::
    The MUPIP EXTRACT or MUPIP LOAD procedure for large databases is time consuming due to the volume of data that has to be converted from binary to ZWR format (on source) and vice versa (on target).
 One must also consider the fact that the extracted file can be very large for a large database.
 Users must ensure there is adequate storage space to support the size of the extract file and the space occupied by the source and target databases.
 In order to reduce the total time and space it takes to transfer database content from one endian platform to another, it is efficient to convert the endian format in-place for a database and transfer the converted database.
 See MUPIP ENDIANCVT for more information on converting the endian format of a database file.